Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Dynamics in real time and space

 \subsection{Equal time correlations}

 Spin-spin correlations are strongly suppressed by the pump, with the extent of the suppression and the details of the relaxation afterwards depending on both the energy imparted and the pump direction.
-In Fig.~\ref{fig:spin_spatial_plots_same_leg} we plot the staggered spin-spin correlations along one leg $(-1)^x \langle S^z_{i,l} S^z_{i+x,l}\rangle$ as a function of separation $x$ and time $t$, for three different pump protocols.
+In Fig.~\ref{fig:spin_spatial_plots_same_leg} we plot the staggered spin-spin correlations along one leg $(-1)^x \langle S^z_{i,l} S^z_{i+x,l}\rangle$ { of an infinite ladder}, as a function of separation $x$ and time $t$, for three different pump protocols.

 The ground state of the $U=8$ half filled Hubbard ladder is a Mott insulator with strong antiferromagnetic correlations and a spin-spin correlation length $\xi_s \approx 4.2$ (in agreement with Ref.~\cite{noack1996ground}).
-This is reflected at $t=0$ in each panel of Fig.~\ref{fig:spin_spatial_plots_same_leg}, where the spin-spin correlations extend to large distances using a logarithmic colour scheme.
+This is reflected at $t=0$ in each panel of Fig.~\ref{fig:spin_spatial_plots_same_leg}, where the spin-spin correlations extend to large distances {(as depicted using a logarithmic colour scheme)}.

 Note that the results for $x=0$ correspond to those in Fig.~\ref{fig:magnetization_iTEBD}, but the suppression of onsite magnetization is less visible on a log scale.
 All three panels of Fig.~\ref{fig:spin_spatial_plots_same_leg} show suppression of spatial correlations during the pump.
-This is effect is fastest for the leg direction, $A_0=1$ pump (Fig.~\ref{fig:spin_spatial_plots_same_leg} upper panel), where correlations beyond nearest neighbour are suppressed by an order of magnitude by the midpoint of the pump.
-The plots for the less energetic, $A_0=0.45$ leg direction and $A_0=1$ rung direction, pumps in the middle and lower panels of Fig.~\ref{fig:spin_spatial_plots_same_leg} show suppression of longer-range spin correlations that continue past the point of peak pump amplitude.
+This is effect is fastest for the leg{-}direction, $A_0=1$ pump (Fig.~\ref{fig:spin_spatial_plots_same_leg} upper panel), where correlations beyond nearest neighbour are suppressed by an order of magnitude by the midpoint of the pump.
+The plots for the less energetic, $A_0=0.45$ leg{-}direction and $A_0=1$ rung{-}direction, pumps in the middle and lower panels of Fig.~\ref{fig:spin_spatial_plots_same_leg} show suppression of longer-range spin correlations that continue past the point of peak pump amplitude.
 All three panels display a limited recovery of spin correlations sometime after the pump has peaked, with correlations growing outwards from $x=0$.
 The recovered spin-spin correlations are significantly weaker than in equilibrium, an effect that is seen clearly at next-nearest neighbour and beyond, $\vert x\vert \ge 2$.
-In addition, for the $A_0=0.45$ leg direction and $A_0=1$ rung direction pumps there is a local minimum in the spin correlations at $x=2$ in the post pump region.
+In addition, for the $A_0=0.45$ leg{-}direction and $A_0=1$ rung{-}direction pumps there is a local minimum in the spin correlations at $x=2$ in the post pump region.

 We now consider the charge correlations.
 These are dominated by an infinite range component due to charge conservation and translational invariance which entail the constraint $\langle n_{i,l}\rangle=1$ for the leg pump, and the similar condition $\langle n_{i,1}+n_{i,2}\rangle=2$ for the rung pump.
 In order to remove this infinite range component, we plot the absolute value of the connected charge correlation function $\vert \langle n_{i,l} n_{i+x,l}\rangle_c\vert =\vert \langle n_{i,l}n_{i+x,l}\rangle-\langle n_{i,l}\rangle\langle n_{i+x,l}\rangle \vert$ in Fig.~\ref{fig:density_spatial_plots_same_leg}.
 Note that no such distinction is needed for the spin correlation function as $\langle S^z_{i,l}\rangle=0$, independent of the pump protocol.
 Taking the absolute value accounts for the fact that the connected charge correlations for $x=0$ are positive, but those for $\vert x\vert \ge 1$ are negative (this is also a result of charge conservation, because a fluctuation that locally enhances the charge density must be accompanied by a region of charge depletion).